Are you thinking of buying an RV but are unsure if it’s a good idea?

 Do your research, and rent an RV a few times before committing to a purchase.
 When you buy an RV, it’s an investment in creating future memories, and you want them to be wonderful!

-Why You Should Not Buy a RV – 7 Reasons (Video)
+7 Reasons Why You Should Not Buy an RV (Video)

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."